backstitch/backstitch.github.io/_drafts/account_settings.md

 [Top](#Top)<br />
 ## Open Results with backstitch

-*Unchecking* the **Open Results with backstitch** checkbox will make it so that when you *click* on a result in backstitch it will take you to the original source in a new tab. *Checking* the **Open Results with backstitch** checkbox will open your results within backstitch, if that result has been indexed (or else you will be brought to the original source).
+*Unchecking* the **Open Results with backstitch** checkbox will no longer open results inside of backstitch, instead when you *click* on a result it will take you to the original source in a new tab. *Checking* the **Open Results with backstitch** checkbox will open your results within backstitch, if that result has been indexed (or else you will be brought to the original source).

-Note: turning this off will prevent you from using certain features of backstitch (such as sharing results from within backstitch, using the Share to Wordpress add-on, and seeing highlighting showing why this result is displayed in this topic page).
+Note: turning this off will prevent you from using certain features of backstitch (such as sharing results from within backstitch, using the Share to Wordpress plugin, and seeing highlighting indicating why this result is displayed in this topic).

 --